Exporting Kubernetes availability monitor metrics¶

 healthy{check_group="testJobs",check_name="Quick Worker Ping Job",check_service="internalapi",job_name="kavmon"} 1

-If you configured additional labels via AM_OTEL_LABELS, they will also appear in each metric:
+If you configured additional labels via AM_OTEL_LABELS (OTel method) or AM_PUSHGATEWAY_LABELS (Pushgateway method), they also appear in each metric:

 healthy{check_group="info",check_name="License Valid and Non-Expired",check_service="app",job_name="kavmon",environment="production",cluster="us-east-1"} 1